canvas-medical/documentation/collections/_api/practitioner.md

               Reference the information at the top of this page to see the possible extensions contained in this resource.
           - name: identifier
             type: array[json]
-            description: An identifier for the person as this agent
+            description: An identifier for the practitioner as this agent.
           - name: name
             type: array[json]
-            description: The name(s) associated with the practitioner
+            description: The name(s) associated with the practitioner.
           - name: telecom
             type: array[json]
-            description: A contact detail for the practitioner
+            description: Practitioner contact point(s) (email / phone / fax).
           - name: address
             type: array[json]
-            description: Address(es) of the practitioner entered in Canvas
+            description: Address(es) of the practitioner entered in Canvas.
           - name: gender
             type: string
             description: >-